pledbrook/lazybones/lazybones-gradle-plugin/README.md

 The plugin allows you to manage multiple templates, giving you the tools to package, install, and publish them individually or all together.
-In addition, since version 1.1 you can also easily set up sub-templates.
+In addition, since version 1.1 you can also easily set up subtemplates.
 Let's see how you use the plugin.

 ## Installation